curieuxx/mod-element_portals/README.md

 Element Portals
 ===============

-A minetest mod that adds teleport capabilities in the game.
+A minetest mod that adds teleport capabilities in the game trough the natural elements found in the world.
+Portals can have a cutom name and you can select your destination.
+The mode is separated in submodules so you can chose to use a subset of these portals.

 Dependencies
 ------------